 Are you avoiding potatoes?
 Make this easy, dairy free mashed cauliflower recipe instead!
 Made with garlic, this makes a nice mashed potato substitute.

 Dean and I no longer eat potatoes very often.
 Don’t get me wrong…we’d love to.
 It’s just that we’ve found that the inflammation and subsequent aches and pains from that are not worth the splurge very often.
-Truth be told, potatoes have bothered Dean for quite awhile.
+Truth be told, potatoes (and other nightshades like tomatoes) have bothered Dean for quite awhile.
 But he’s only recently realized how much and how quickly they affect him.
 So, I rarely cook with them these days, opting instead for an additional veggie or two with dinner.
-Like this easy, dairy free mashed cauliflower side dish.
+Like this easy, dairy free cauliflower side dish.

 Of course, if you want a very simple mashed cauliflower side dish, you could boil cauliflower in water with a clove or two of garlic.
 Then, when fork tender, just drain and mash with a potato masher before serving with butter or a butter substitute.